memfault/interrupt/_posts/2024-04-20-coroutines.md

 ### More

-This was fast and simple explanation of coroutines, the purpose of this article is not to give detailed explanation of croutines I can suggest blogpost such as this one: https://www.scs.stanford.edu/~dm/blog/c++-coroutines.html
+This was fast and simple explanation of coroutines, the purpose of this article is not to give detailed explanation.
+I can suggest blogpost such as this one: https://www.scs.stanford.edu/~dm/blog/c++-coroutines.html

 ## Embedded coroutines

-Let's get back to embedded and try to talk about how are coroutines for embedded development.
+Let's get back to embedded and try to talk about how are coroutines relevant for embedded development.
 That is, what are possible problems with coroutines in embedded, why are they relevant, and some suggestions about ways we can use them.

 ### Relevance